MareoRaft/prove-math/text-files/ideas.md

 24. create preview to convert Markdown + LaTeX dropin so we can see stuff.
 25. implememt nicknames
 26. if context dependent definitions share the same name and are within 8 (CUSTOMIZABLE. anywhere from 1 to infinity) edges from eachother, then show the context on the DAG.
-27. use the premade https://github.com/kerzol/markdown-mathjax thingy to do conversion.
-Instead of building our own markdown mathjax stuff.
-(But we would still need to consider running conversion on the server for speed boosts.  and would that still work with this integration?)
-I think the dev makes the right decision to FIRST apply MathJax and SECOND apply Markdown.
-We should do the same.
-Also he uses the "marked" markdown parser, which claims it is built for speed.
-Sounds good.
-It's in JavaScript, which means client-side. (as opposed to our current one which is on server side).
-It seems that KA uses a version of marked.js too (https://github.com/Khan/simple-markdown).
-Maybe it's a good choice!
 28. consider https://oauth.io/home
 29. for JSON, implemen id's to get a specific node.  in the future, add "search" function where you can put a name it guesses what you want.
 31. check that everything works in all browsers --> check!  except for Internet Explorer...